MayGo/minimal-roblox-ts/README.md

 root.render(<StrictMode>{createPortal(<App />, playerGui)}</StrictMode>);
 ```

+#### 6.5 – Build a Simple UI with a Button

-Add `client/App.tsx`.
-This adds a button that sends an event to the server.
+Create `client/App.tsx`.
+This component renders a button that fires the `PingEvent` when clicked:

 ```tsx
 import React from "@rbxts/react";